Christian

 Intelligent Design

-The pages of PSCF offer a diverse set of views on ID.
-It is clear that there is little consensus over the value of ID as an apologetic or as a part of science (2007).
-Almost 20 years of endless discussion has seen hardened attitudes, brought out bursts of angry rancor, and built walls of mistrust among Christians who should know better.
+In the second decade of the 2ist C. there is little consensus over the value of ID as an apologetic or as a part of science.
+More than 25 years of endless discussion has seen hardened attitudes, brought out bursts of angry rancor, and built walls of mistrust among Christians who should know better.

 A historian comments:

-she needs to remember that the most complex object in the universe is six inches behind the eyepiece.
+telescope, she needs to remember that the most complex object in the universe is six inches

 cultural warfare that the ideas are explicitly said to be linked to, what are we to do?

-natural theology?
-Does this make me an ID or just the kind of TE that some IDs seem not to appreciate?
+theology?
+Does this make me an ID or just the kind of TE that some IDs seem not to appreciate?"

-shrill claims of Richard Dawkins and company.
-In culture wars, those who sit in the middle of the road tend to end up as roadkill.
-I suggest
+of Richard Dawkins and company.
+In culture wars, those who sit in the middle of the road tend to

-more delicacy in navigation might leave some more of the truth alive."
+navigation might leave some more of the truth alive."--ASA Listserv

 A scientist comments: